 Below we list down the benefits of having tablets in schools and at home:

 Have you come across children who say that they find Math very difficult?
 Or a particular topic in Chemistry that is very difficult to understand?
 We usually brush these off saying that the kid is stupid or just doesn’t work hard and focus on his/her studies; but, there could be much more to it than it appears to be.

 Are we educating enough?

 Imagine if we build our buildings like this.
-So, you hire a contractor and tell him that you have two weeks to dig and get the foundation ready.
+You hire a contractor and tell him that you have two weeks to dig and get the foundation ready.
 After two weeks, you visit the site and say, “ Well, yeah maybe this is 80% ready.
-But that’s ok, build the first floor.”
+But that’s okay, build the first floor.”
 And so the contractor starts building the first floor and you show up again after 2 weeks for inspection.
 You look around and figure out it is 75%.
 As usual you instruct the contractor to build the second floor, third floor and so on till when you build the fourth floor, the whole building collapses.